 - In addition to posting reviews on my blog, I also post them on Goodreads, and my blog itself will share my posts to my Twitter, Facebook, Tumblr, and G+ accounts.

 Thirdly, it might be beneficial to know the types of books that I truly love (and the things I truly dislike):

-- I like YA lit, but I will like it even better if it has a fantasy, sci-fi, paranormal skew.
+- I like YA & NA lit (not middle grade fiction), but I will like it even better if it has a fantasy, sci-fi, paranormal skew.